 - Jan Teichmann (PhD student, 2011-2015)

-There are three main areas of research: evolutionary game theory, cultural evolution, network science.
+There are two main areas of research: evolutionary game theory and network science.

 Evolutionary game theory